 With this in mind, we’re going to look at three of the building materials currently favoured in the UK and how they are applied.
 These are classics that are also kind to the environment, representing where we believe the future of the industry lies.

 To enhance all available light and space, both on the inside and outside of a building, almost nothing beats glass – which is why this material is such a timeless choice for construction professionals.
-What’s more, it can be recycled, making it a perfect fit into the greener, more considered construction landscape for 2018.
+What’s more, like clear perspex, it can be recycled, making it a perfect fit into the greener, more considered construction landscape for 2018.
 Just some of the applications are:

 - Glass facades, giving an entire building a stunning appearance,

 - Structural glass walls, creating a beautiful and functional feature that lets natural light flood in,

 - Glass lift shafts and cars, making a feature of what would otherwise be a practical part of a building;

 - Glass balconies, utilising any outdoor space to the fullest.

 When choosing glass for walls, windows or balconies it can also be a good idea to also install protective elements such as those from Barrier Components.
 This way, you can be sure that visitors to a building are protected from any accidents which might occur.